riatelab/magrit/docs/en/functionalities/links-flows.md

 ## Example

 <ZoomImg
+    src="/link-mobilite-pro-Ain.png"
+    alt="Example of a map, professional mobility from Ain (French department)" caption="Example of a map, professional mobility from Ain (French department)" />

+<ZoomImg
     src="/link-map.png"
     alt="Example of a map, after selecting the origin 'France' and distance less than 1015 km" caption="Example of a map, after selecting the origin 'France' and distance less than 1015 km"